EternityForest/AnyoneCanDoIt/MathELI5.md

 Whenever you are dividing by X, where X is the product of some kind of algorithms, be sure it will not ever be zero, if you don't want your system to crash.

+The reason this makes no sense is pretty simple.
+Normally, when you divide by a number, you can multiply it by the same number to get the original.
+But there is no standard real number than, when multiplied by zero, gives something other than zero.
+Multiplying by zero is like an "off switch" that doesn't let anything through.

+Clearly, if division by zero had a defined result, it can't be a regular number, and still work in the way we might expect division to work.

 ## Exponentiation

-2**5 means "Two times itself five times, or 2*2*2*2*2".
+2\*\*5 means "Two times itself five times, or 2*2*2*2*2".
 It is also said as "Two raised to the power of five" or "to the fifth power" or similar.

+It is sometimes also written as 2^5, but that symbol is also used for other things occasionally, in programming, so I will use Python's notation, with two stars.

-Numbers which can be written as 2**something are powers of two, the first few of which are:
+Numbers which can be written as 2\*\*something are powers of two, the first few of which are:
 1, 2, 4, 8, 16, 32, 64, 128, 256, 512,1024, 2048, 4096, 8192

-These numbers are extremely common when dealing with computers, and numbers that are two to some other power of two(2**8=256, 2**4=16, etc) are especially common.
+These numbers are extremely common when dealing with computers, and numbers that are two to some other power of two(2\*\*8=256, 2\*\*4=16, etc) are especially common.

-The number of possible combination of N bits is 2**N.
+The number of possible combination of N binary bits is 2\*\*N.

 ### Squaring

-X**2 is Squaring, as mentioned before, and it gives you the area of a square, if X is the length of the sides.
+X\*\*2 is Squaring, as mentioned before, and it gives you the area of a square, if X is the length of the sides.

 To go backwards, and get length from an area, one would use a square root.

-x**3 is cubing.
+x\*\*3 is cubing.
 It gives you the volume of a cube given the length of it's edge.

+### X\*\*1
+Anything to the one, is itself.
+Five times itself one time, is just 5.

 ### X**0